hatmahat/ImageProcessingThesis/README.md

 ![img4.1](/img-mk-1/4.1.Thresholding_with_HistEq_2.jpg)

 # Image Processing: Mark 2
-## A. Example results with no histogram equalization (Mark 1 already have good results for white blood cells nucleus egmentation):
+## A. Example results with no histogram equalization :
+(skipped this part, Mark 1 already have good results for white blood cells nucleus egmentation)

 ## B. Example results with  histogram equalization (Green Thresholding) :